madeso/ride/README.md

 # Features needed for a useful state

 * Project file so we can open project with File->Open
-* Have space/tab settings per project so the same settings are used by everyone on the project
 * Implement all missing event handlers.
 * Close project
 * Stop build